scmurdock/sparkdockerclustertest/README.md

-Submitting a spark application to a cluster using Docker:
+# Submitting a spark application to a cluster using Docker (to get Docker See: https://docs.docker.com/get-docker/)

-To Install Docker See: https://docs.docker.com/get-docker/

-Clone this repository to your computer using this command:
+## Clone this repository to your computer using this command:

 $ git clone https://github.com/scmurdock/sparkdockerclustertest.git

-Change directories to the cloned repository:
+## Change directories to the cloned repository:

 $ cd sparkdockerclustertest

-Start the Spark master and worker containers:
+## Start the Spark master and worker containers:

 $ docker-compose up